 Helping a child/youth understand and make appropriate choices is the basis for child guidance.
-When a child/youth misbehaves, CYS staff works along with the Parent/Guardians using Positive Guidance (POSITIVE DISCIPLINE, POSITIVE

-PARENTING, GENTLE AND LOVING GUIDANCE) to identify the problem and find strategies that enable the child/youth to respond appropriately.
+When a child/youth makes an inappropriate choice, CYS staff will work along with the Parent/Guardians using Positive Guidance (POSITIVE DISCIPLINE, POSITIVE PARENTING, GENTLE AND LOVING GUIDANCE) to identify the problem and find strategies that enable the child/youth to respond appropriately.
 Positive Guidance is a belief that children should be treated with respect, free from fear of violence and shame and guided with loving encouragement.
 Corporal punishment is not allowed in the CYS programs under any circumstances, even with parent approval.

-The CDC and FCC programs use the Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children that was developed by The Center on the Social and Emotional Foundations for Early Learning (CSEFEL).
+The CDC uses the Pyramid Model for Supporting Social Emotional Competence in Infants and Young Children that was developed by The Center on the Social and Emotional Foundations for Early Learning (CSEFEL).
 CSEFEL is focused on promoting the social emotional development and school readiness of young children birth to age 5.